 The tradition that all bishops, beginning with the Apostles, must have successors is rooted not just in the early Church but in Judaism.
 The Twelve Apostles are more often referred to in the New Testament by their number than their names.
 They are, simply, “The Twelve.”
-This custom is rooted in the twelve tribes who settled Israel after the Exodus from Egypt.
+This custom is rooted in the twelve tribes who settled the land of Canaan after the Exodus from Egypt.
 These tribes were founded by the twelve sons of the Patriarch Jacob, later renamed Israel.
 It was inside of this Old Testament Jewish tradition that Jesus Christ acted when He chose twelve men upon whom to found His Church.
 Jesus specifically states that His followers will sit on twelve thrones judging the twelve tribes of Israel (Mt.
 19:28, Lk.
 22:30).
 And the Book of Revelation states that the names of the twelve tribes of Israel will be written on the gates of the Heavenly Jerusalem (Rev. 21:12 ff).

 It was fitting, then, when “The Twelve” were reduced to “The Eleven” after Judas’ self murder, that the fullness of the biblical number had to be restored.
 And this is where today’s saint steps out from the shadows to play his role in Christian history.
 The first chapter of the Acts of the Apostles, the great history book of the early Church, tells us that, after the Ascension, the eleven Apostles returned to Jerusalem.
 There, Peter “stood up among the believers” to tell them that someone who had “accompanied us during all the time that the Lord Jesus went in and out among us… must become a witness with us to his resurrection.”
 Two names were proposed to replace Judas: Matthias and Joseph called Barsabbas.
 Then the Eleven prayed to the Lord to show them the way.
 They cast lots.
 Matthias was chosen.
 An Apostle, for the first time, had a successor.
 And, of equal significance, the appointment came from the group, or college, of Apostles, led by Peter.
 Thus was established, just days after Christ left the earth, a form of Church preservation and growth which would be repeated, and is still repeated, tens of thousand of times in Christian history.

-St. Matthias, we beg your intercession from your powerful throne in the Heavenly Jerusalem, that you fortify all who govern your Church to emulate “The Twelve” in their wisdom, trust, prudence, and daring in leading and spreading the Faith.
+Saint Matthias, we beg your intercession from your powerful throne in the Heavenly Jerusalem, that you fortify all who govern your Church to emulate “The Twelve” in their wisdom, trust, prudence, and daring in leading and spreading the Faith.